hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/setup.md

 ### Download and run the boilerplate

-1. Download the boilerplate from https://hasura.io/learn/graphql/rescript/boilerplate.zip
+1. Download the boilerplate from https://hasura.io/learn/graphql/rescript-react-apollo/boilerplate.zip
 2. Unzip and make sure you're in the `app-boilerplate` directory
 3. Install dependencies and run the "static" app
    - `npm install`
-   - `npm re:start`
+   - `npm run re:start`
    - `npm start`
 4. Signup/login as a user to load the todo app page